PierreBedoucha/bib2016/README.md

 ## Grading

 The grading is organised as follows:
-- The first 3 exercies are 2 points each and you cannot repeat them from several soups.
+- The first 3 exercises are 10 points each and you cannot repeat them from several soups.
 They will be graded only once.
-- The next exercises up until the last 2 exercies are 6 points each
+- The next exercises up until the last 2 exercises are 20 points each
-- The last 2 exercises are 25 points each
+- The last 2 exercises are 100 points each
-- Bonus: Completing a soup in it's entirety rewards 50 points
+- Bonus: Completing a soup in it's entirety rewards 500 points

 The team which has the higher score wins